Cruder/in-the-box/README.md

 Follow these these assembly instructions:
+1. Perce a slot in the back centre of the board measuring 30 x 41 x 1 cm, 2 cm wide and 15 cm long.
+This will allow the FSR sensor wires to disappear under the cover.

 ![Capture d’écran du 2020-06-05 17-51-12](https://user-images.githubusercontent.com/17204777/83897781-526b2100-a756-11ea-9c9c-7b5ad8aa1b6d.png)

+2. Turn the board so that you have the slot in front of you.
+Attach the 2 boards 35 x 41 x 1 cm on each side vertically to the board.

 ![Capture d’écran du 2020-06-05 17-54-19](https://user-images.githubusercontent.com/17204777/83897783-5303b780-a756-11ea-93c5-b1a10d460bc9.png)

+3. On the other side, attach the 35 x 28 x 1 cm board vertically to the main board.

 ![Capture d’écran du 2020-06-05 17-57-36](https://user-images.githubusercontent.com/17204777/83897786-539c4e00-a756-11ea-85a3-97b1224de0d1.png)

+4. In the centre of the main board, 4 cm from the slot, attach the cylinder.
+Be careful not to let the screw protrude from the other side of the board, we will install the FSR sensor there.

 ![Capture d’écran du 2020-06-05 17-58-23](https://user-images.githubusercontent.com/17204777/83897787-5434e480-a756-11ea-9cbd-c7e5d0a56d3e.png)